 Business grants are generally quite difficult to get, especially for non-government, for-profit businesses.
 However, some nonprofit organizations and companies offer business grants specifically for women entrepreneurs.
 With grants, the focus on telling your story could be an advantage.
 You may be able to set yourself apart, especially if you emphasize your unique ideas and qualifications, as well as the challenges you have faced as a woman entrepreneur.

-Some business grants for women are very competitive business competitions that award just one or several applicants a substantial grant per year—an example would be the Cartier Women’s Initiative, an annual international business competition in which the first place winner takes home $100,000 and second place takes $30,000.
-Other grants, such as Amber Grants, have a more casual application, awarding one woman-owned business a $500 grant each month.
+Some business grants for women are very competitive business competitions that award just one or several applicants a substantial grant per year—an example would be the Cartier Women’s Initiative, an annual international business competition in which the first-place winner takes home $100,000 and second place takes $30,000.

 Sadly, there is no longer any federal grant money earmarked specifically for women-led businesses.
 There used to be a small business grant for women offered through the SBA—an annual business grant competition called innovateHER which rewarded innovation among women entrepreneurs— but it was discontinued under the current administration (it’s kind of hard not to see a disheartening pattern here, eh?).
 You can still find some grant opportunities on grants.gov but these are mostly for scientific and medical research rather than for-profit businesses.